Choose Hodges University for Your Certificate Program

 If you’re looking to expand your skills, but don’t necessarily want to take an entire professional certificate program, Hodges also offers various non-credit industry-specific certifications that may be a fit.
 (Scroll Down Further)

-These certificates are workforce-preparation programs that require that the student attend classes for a specified amount of time and to maintain a high level of attendance.
+These certificates are workforce-preparation programs that require students to attend classes for a specified amount of time and maintain a high level of attendance.

 Clock-Hour Programs are typically taught during the workday and include a licensure requirement for employment.
 Our innovative training can help you meet state licensure requirements and ready you for the licensure exams.